• SERVICES

 • Technology and automation

 Moreover, in the RHC model, the application of technology can be seen not only to improve patient experience but also to support clinical decision-making.
 For instance, in 2019, CarePortMD RHCs (owned by Albertsons grocery stores) started using the autonomous AI diagnostic system called LumineticsCore to detect a leading cause of blindness in diabetic patients.
-Such type of technological additions reduces the chances of human error thus, eliminating potential liability issues, as well as increasing patient confidence.
+Such technological additions reduce the chances of human error, thus eliminating potential liability issues as well as increasing patient confidence.
 Walgreens, leveraging Inovalon’s Converged Patient Assessment decision support platform that provides insights into possible diagnoses using predictive analytics, is another case in point.

 EOS Perspective